Programs & Activities

 ACL works with and through a national aging services network to promote the development of systems of home and community-based services and supports that address the needs and preferences of older adults and their caregivers.
 These services complement medical and health care systems.
 They help prevent hospital readmissions and support some of life’s most basic functions, such as bathing or preparing meals.
 The programs also support family caregivers, address issues of abuse of older adults, and adapt services to the needs of Native Americans.

 - Elder Rights Services provide a range of programs that help to protect the rights of vulnerable and at-risk older individuals both the community and long-term care settings.

-- Native Alaskans, Native Hawaiians, and Native Americans Program acknowledges the unique cultural and social traditions of Native and Tribal communities.
+- Native Alaskans, Native Hawaiians, and Native Americans program acknowledges the unique cultural and social traditions of tribal communities.